 Many people fear volunteer opportunities will grow and become unmanageable.
 MPHS has asked each organization to clearly outline what is involved with their volunteer positions and assure volunteers they will not be expected to give more time than the original commitment.

 A sign-up sheet will allow interested volunteers to sign up and provide contact information in areas of their interest.
 Volunteers and the organizations will then follow up with each other after the fair.
 The event is free to volunteers.

 Even if this is not a good time for you to commit to volunteer work, it is still a great opportunity to visit and learn more about the many ways these organizations contribute to the quality of life in our area.
 Please consider what the gift of as little as four hours a month could mean to your community!

 Please email mineralpointhistory@gmailcom or call 608.558.1937 if your non-profit organization is interested in recruiting new volunteers at our June 10th event!!!!!

 Jammin’ on the Porch @ Orchard Lawn on Friday the 14th @ 6-8PM with Stay Tuned!

-Jammin’ on the Porch on Friday the 11th @ 6-8 with TBD!
+Jammin’ on the Porch on Friday the 11th @ 6-8 with Home Bound!

-Jim Kostorhrys will be back to offer a workshop mostly for kids.
-So, kids, bring your fossils and have Jim tell you about them.
+Bring your fossils for Jim to identify and discuss.
 Jim also has a collection of rocks and fossils given to him by the late Roland Sardeson.
-Everyone who attends will receive a piece of Roland’s collection!
+Everyone young person who attends will receive a piece of Roland’s collection!

 Jammin’ on the Porch @ Orchard Lawn on Friday the 8th @ 6-8 with Dan Law and the Mannish Boys!